 If you get a general warranty deed, no one can claim issues with your title from before you owned the property.
 The general warranty deed also lets you know that there are no liens and that the property is owned free and clear by the seller.

 However, with an REO sale you may not be able to get a general warranty deed.
 In this situation, it’s common to instead receive a special warranty deed.
-In this instance, “special” doesn’t mean “better.”
+In this instance, “special” doesn’t always mean “better.”

 With a special warranty deed, the mortgage investor is likely to only guarantee that there are no additional title issues that have been created since they took over ownership.
 Although they have the right to sell the property, they can’t promise against other pre-existing title issues or liens.